Last week, I profiled a retired educator in Cleveland who wishes she got more time with her seven grandchildren, none of whom lives anywhere near her.

 On Facebook, many of you empathized.

-“I am definitely in her shoes to some extent,” said Sheryl Camp of Rolla, Mo.
+“I am definitely in her shoes to some extent,” said Sheryl Camp of Rolla, Missouri.
 “My daughter and son-in-law live in Ireland.
 I was there for the birth of my first grandchild, but had some issues that prevented my seeing them last year.
 I am headed back this summer.”

 Sheryl’s granddaughter, Chloe, is now 16 months old.